Why is emotional resilience important to your success?

 Why do some get stronger and others grow weaker?

-Just think… Every day, every hour, every minute, and every second has developed your mind and emotions in a way that led you to this exact point in time….
+Just think… Every day, every hour, every minute, and every second of your life has developed your mind and emotions in a way that led you to this exact point in time….

 Staring at your screen… reading these words